kolarski/PrologTutorialNotes/part1.md

 ## Queries

-Do dan and sally are dating ?
+Are dan and sally dating ?

 ```
 likes(dan, sally).